Memory System

 Indexing

-All layers (except rules) are indexed for fast search using BM25 full-text search and semantic embeddings.
+All layers (except rules) are indexed for fast search using SQLite FTS5.

 CLI Commands